 Founded on October 31, 2012, the mission of the Downtown Waterfront Parks Foundation is to support and advocate for the preservation and enhancement of the historic waterfront parks of St. Petersburg, Florida to ensure their future for the enjoyment of residents and visitors.

-The Foundation focuses ONLY on the Waterfront Parks in St. Petersburg which run along Tampa Bay near the Downtown core with Flora Wylie Park (13th Ave.
-NE. & North Shore Dr. NE) as the northern boundary and Poynter Park (1000 3rd St. S) as the southern boundary.
+The Foundation focuses on the Waterfront Parks in St. Petersburg which run along Tampa Bay from Coffee Pot Park (1st Street and 30th Ave.
+NE as the northern-most park and Lassing Park (Beach Drive and 22th Ave.
+SE) as the southern-most park.

 - Flora Wylie Park

 - Elva Rouse Park